Dhrutube/DS3-LocalLens/README.md

      Bottom-left: low opportunity score and low competition => Weak market with low demand.
      Bottom-right: low opportunity score and high competition => Saturated market with many competitors.

+# How to use the Review Volatility:
+   ## Filters:
+1. Regions: Select the density region (rural, suburban, urban) you wish to analyze.
+2. Business Categories: Choose between which of the top 10 most frequent business categories in a state you wish to visualize.
+3. Metrics: Choose which metric you wish to compare states with using a color gradient.

+   ## Charts:
+1. Map: Hover over a state to see the metrics for that state and click on it to see that states volatility chart.

-For the Line Chart: The line chart represents the volatility of the review rating of different business categories based on the number of reviews.
-The chart changes state to state based on the state that is selected, highlighting the different trends among business types across the US.
+2. Line Chart: Divided into bins based on the number of reviews and graphed the top 10 categories per state based on their volatility dictated by the number of reviews.
+This chart changes based on the state that is selected, showing the volatility trends for that state.

 ---